ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/instrumentation.md

 | ExecutorCreated              | Called once a request executor has been created.
 Executors are created once for a schema (includes stitched schemas) during the first request. |
 | ExecutorEvicted              | Called once a request executor is evicted.
 This can happen if the schema or the configuration of the executor changes.                         |

 (\*): The `ResolveFieldValue` event is not invoked per default, as it would be too much overhead to execute the event for each resolver used within a query.
-We have to override the `EnableResolveFieldValue` property in order for the execution engine to start invoking the event handler.
+We have to override the `EnableResolveFieldValue` property for the execution engine to invoke the event handler.

 ```csharp
 public class MyExecutionEventListener : ExecutionDiagnosticEventListener